ngiangre/pediatric_pharmacovigilance/README.md

 ## Introduction

 This poster outlines a first-pass pharmacovigilance methodology for detecting ADRs that disproportionally affect those within younger age categories relative to adults.
-The following briefly describes the code used to generate the findings, and refer to the Rmarkdown notebook for figure creation and other visualizations.
+The following briefly describes the code used to generate the findings.
+Refer to the Rmarkdown notebooks for either descriptive visualizations of the dataset or for creating the poster figures/other visualizations.

+In subsequent work, a systems pharmacology approach would ideally be taken which would include both pharmacovigilance statistics with biological/chemical knowledge to ground the expected results in a biologically plausible hypothesis.

 If you find this useful, would like to discuss this work, or would like to collaborate, please contact me at nick.giangreco@gmail.com.
 If you would like to improve the code and documentation, feel free to do a pull request!

 ## Coding Workflow

 This section outlines the workflow taken for producing the results of this poster.
 The most detail are in the code itself.
 But the boxes (indicating the script type) contain the scripts that are used in the methodology.
 Most of the scripts were run on a private cluster to take advantage of parallelism over multiple cores.
-The data directory is not included just due to size so just with cloning from git the code couldn't be run (though I'd be happy to share the data directory with you or share applicable data files).
+The data files in the data directory are not included just due to size.
+So by just cloning from github, the code couldn't be run without the data files (though I'd be happy to share the data directory with you or share applicable data files).
 However, hopefully this description will make the analysis for this poster transparent.

 <img src="figs/Script-workflow.png">